shaq31415926/MLHelpers/README.md

 Class for performing feature selection for machine learning models or data preprocessing.

-Implements four different methods to identify features for removal
+Implements four different methods to identify features for removal:

 * Identifies features with a missing percentage greater than a specified threshold
 * Identifies features with a single unique value